JMMoseley/web_project_3/README.md

 ![](/images/logo.png)

-#A Practicum by Yandex Bootcamp Project
+# A Practicum by Yandex Bootcamp Project

-#Sprint 4 Project: From Portland to Portland
+## Sprint 4 Project: From Portland to Portland##

-:link:Overview
+:link: Overview

 This is a responsive static page about traveling across the US, from Portland to Portland.

-:link:Technologies used:
+:link: Technologies used:
 * HTML5
 * CSS3
 * Figma